ANSI-Christ/C-pragma/README.md

-# C outmain
+# C pragma
- A С cross-platform solution for running code before and after a main function.
+ A С cross-platform solution for pragma syntax

  Key Defines:
+  - PRAGMA_STARTUP
-  - OUTMAIN_BEFORE
+  - PRAGMA_ATEXIT
-  - OUTMAIN_AFTER
+  - PRAGMA_PACK
-  - OUTMAIN_SYNTAX  (if syntax detection is fault, should be defined as path to file with syntax)
+  - PRAGMA_SYNTAX  (if syntax detection is fault, should be defined as path to file with syntax)

  To do:
   - detecting compiller syntax